sarahtang/text-scraping/README.md

 ## TODO
 1. Term frequency, entity = parse company names, people (pre-trained) how often is ___ mentioned?
 2. What big words are being used?

-3. Training classification models ==> knime; fuzzy match, keyword search
+3. Training classification models ==> knime; fuzzy match, keyword search; NLP/LDA ==> Watson
 4. Frontend
+5. Count Twitter followers that mention "IBM, ibmer, etc." and student
 <!-- 6.
 Think about what is the effect?
 Business impact - competitive intellignece, audience intelligence; improvement on Sprinklr -->